 So the next time you think to yourself, “When will the SHTF?” or see someone else try to answer that very question – just stop and take the time to consider the fact that we really can’t know.
 Not being able to know for certain means that the question, “When will the SHTF?” doesn’t really matter.
 Why?

-Whatever estimate is given, no matter how backed up by evidence it may appear to be, is still pure stipulation.
+Whatever estimate is given, no matter how backed up by evidence it may appear to be, is still pure speculation.
 Geographers can’t tell you with 100% certainty when a natural disaster will take place, and economists can’t tell you with 100% certainty when an economic crisis will take place – no matter how confident they may appear to be.
 And although it’s easy to point fingers at the causes of an economic crises after the crises have taken place, really if we knew with absolute certainty that something bad was coming long enough before the bad event, we would’ve been able to prevent or avoid the problem in the first place.

 Time spent preparing is productive.
 Time spent predicting is quite the opposite.